 Restaurant of the Year

 Rare is the jack of all trades that masters them all, but that’s exactly what Ellē does.
 Depending on a customer’s needs, the Mount Pleasant venue seamlessly pivots from bakery to coffee shop to take-out window to bar to far-out dinner spot.
 Nick Pimentel, an owner at Bad Saint and Room 11, and Lizzy Evelyn — whose Paisley Fig bakery runs a wholesale business out of Ellē — have smartly stockpiled talent.
 Chef Brad Deboy steers a kitchen that dispenses American comfort food like a house-smoked brisket sandwich by day, then gets more experimental after sunset.
 The grilled kimchi toast, featuring a thick slice of country loaf from head bread baker Dan Fogg, is a revelation.
-Combining fermented Korean cabbage and a sausage XO sauce with cooling, creamy labneh is a blissfully unorthodox marriage.
+Combining fermented Korean cabbage and a vegan XO sauce with cooling, creamy labneh is a blissfully unorthodox marriage.
 Pastry chef Alison O’Brien’s work commands attention at all hours, waking up sleepwalking breakfast goers with super-buttery guava turnovers and sending them to bed talking about the goat cheese cheesecake.
 A take-out window alternately offers meatball subs, fried chicken, and soft-serve to-go.
 Named in part as a tribute to Evelyn’s grandmother and in part as a wise use of four middle letters in the old Heller’s Bakery sign out front, Ellē exudes soul all day long.

 Restaurant of the Year Readers’ Choice Winner: Kith and Kin